 The Judaic program also includes Israel Day, Maccabiah Games, and Tisha B’Av observance, as well as Bar and Bat Mitzvah tutoring upon request.
 These programs, as well as the ongoing Jewish spirit that pervades camp in program areas such as arts and crafts and drama, allow our campers to explore and develop their Jewish identity.

 We welcome a large delegation of Israeli staff (Mishlachat), creating unbreakable bonds with our homeland.
-Each week our Mishlachat develops and facilitates a program designed to educate our campers about the people, culture, and history of Israel.
-We also host Yom Yisrael (Israel Day) each summer, which immerses our campers into Israeli life.
+During the session, one of our Shinshinit develops and facilitates a cabin activity designed to educate our campers about the people, culture, and history of Israel.
+At CMC, we also host Yom Yisrael (Israel Day) each summer, which immerses our campers into Israeli life.